 When do I sell?
 How much additional risk makes it all worthwhile?

 Many investment accounts that I’ve reviewed over the past several years have had more modest gains than the client’s thought.
-Typically, if someone has had records going back 8-10 yrs, and I’ve been able to see the amount of money at the start, subtracting any monies withdrawn, and comparing the amount on hand today, I’ve been able to say “Congratulations”, you’re right, you have made money in the Stock Market ; you’ve averaged over the last 8 yrs.
+Typically, if someone has had records going back 8-10 yrs, and I’ve been able to see the amount of money at the start, subtracting any funds withdrawn, and comparing the amount on hand today, I’ve been able to say “Congratulations”, you’re right, you have made money in the Stock Market ; you’ve averaged over the last 8 yrs.
 3% each year.
-In most cases a return of 3-4% would be a far better return than the client might actually expect.
+In most cases, a return of 3-4% would be a far better return than the client might expect.

 The perfect time to Exit the Market is when you’re UP!
 Buy low, sell high is always the goal.
 So why do so many people not only stay in the market after profiting from gains?
 Why do they also ‘let it ride’ every month?
 Very few amateur investors ‘take’ gains.

-Many people stay in the market too long because they want “Just a Little More”.
+Many people stay in the market too long because they want “Just a Little More.”
 It’s an error that can have a nasty ending.
 Before you invest, calculate your goals and what you are attempting to complete.

 Make a plan and stay with it.
 Remember, we all run to safety sooner or later; what is right for you might not be right for others.